 2. Bananagrams – Once your cocktail session kicks off, Bananagrams becomes a drink-fuelled Scrabble, at a lightning pace.
 When it’s just the two of you, this game can be as competitive (and rude) as you like.

 What Not to Pack for Your Honeymoon?

 Can you leave the laptop behind?
-While we recommend bringing at least one phone between the pair of you, see if you can do without its internet functions – leaving it in airplane mode for the duration of your honeymoon.
+While I recommend bringing at least one phone between the pair of you, see if you can do without its internet functions – leaving it in airplane mode for the duration of your honeymoon.
 Less time texting = more time for the many romantic things to do on Koh Samui.